oleks/eduroam-wpa_supplicant/README.md

 documentation, but do so in an ad-hoc fashion (i.e., without any guarantee that the configuration will work at another institution).

-This is an attempt at establishing such a unified source.
+This is an attempt to establish a unified source `wpa_supplicant` configuration, that works across the board.
 For now however, this is just an undocumented [`wpa_supplicant` configuration](supplicant.conf) that seems to work rather well across a number of institutions.
 Lend a hand, and document it, or just let me know if this configuration also works for you.

 ## Last confirmed to work at